Phumix/OpenCart-Norwegian-Language/README.md

 # OpenCart-Norwegian-Language
-Norwegian Language Pack for OpenCart v2.0.2.0, (admin translation not included).
+Norwegian Language Pack for OpenCart v2.0.2.0.

-Part of a school project.
+Part of a school project & without admin translation.

 ##Installation Instructions
     1. Copy the files.